Cloud Levels

 All of the Azure ratio information is available from Microsoft in the CSV file here: https://aka.ms/isf

-In most scenarios a reservation SKU matches the VM’s SKU exactly, this means the VM’s cores and the reservations ratio matches exactly, meaning the RI will be utilised fully by the respective VM.
+In most scenarios a reservation SKU matches the VM’s SKU exactly, this means the VMs cores and the reservations ratio matches exactly, meaning the RI will be utilised fully by the respective VM.

 If you are in this situation then you can purchase multiple reservations that total up to the total ratio required to cover the respective VM.

-Please note if you have a mixture of VM’s and reservation SKUs which are all a part of the same flexibility group, you may notice the VM’s utilise different or even multiple reservations, this is perfectly normal as Azure automatically applies the compute discount to a matching resource.
+Please note if you have a mixture of VMs and reservation SKUs which are all a part of the same flexibility group, you may notice the VMs utilise different or even multiple reservations, this is perfectly normal as Azure automatically applies the compute discount to a matching resource.

 Reservations are also regional and cannot be used by a resource located in a different region.
 For example, if you have a F8s v2 VM located in the UK South, this resource cannot use a reservation purchased for the West Europe region.
+However, reservations can be shared across resources in the same region, they can also be shared across subscriptions if configured.

 Hope this helps and thanks for reading!

-• Entra ID tenant deletion
+• How to delete a Microsoft Entra ID tenant & caveats

-Hello and thankyou for reading my first post!
+Hello and thank you for reading my first post!

 Before being able to proceed to delete an Entra tenant, you will need to complete (as outlined in the above guide) all of the pre-requisites, once complete they should all have a green status as shown in the below screenshot: